Q. What is the current status of same-sex marriages in California?

 Q. What is the divorce process for same-sex marriages or domestic partnerships?

 A. The divorce process in California is the same for all couples, whether same-sex or opposite-sex.
-If you are in a same-sex marriage or domestic partnership and are considering divorce, you should consider legal representation to ensure that your rights are protected.
-Determining parentage, custody, and visitation can be particularly complex for same-sex couples.
-You should seek legal counsel who is familiar with the legal issues that affect your family.
+If you are in a same-sex marriage or domestic partnership and are considering dissolution the process and rights are the same as divorce for married persons.